Shachindra/SmartCam/README.md

 ### Setting up hardware

 Use a [UVC-compatible webcam](http://www.ideasonboard.org/uvc/).
-In my setup, I am using the [Creative Live!
-Cam Sync HD 720P](http://www.amazon.com/Creative-Live-Sync-720P-Webcam/dp/B0092QJRPC).
+In my setup, I am using the [Logitech C270 HD Webcam](http://www.amazon.in/Logitech-C270-HD-Webcam-Black/dp/B008QS9J6Y/ref=sr_1_1).

 External power (7-15 VDC) must be supplied to use Edison as a USB host.
 Refer to the appropriate item below (based on the board you have) to power and connect a USB device: